 All CYP accessing the service are recognised and known to the borough to have a medical diagnosis of Autism.
+Both health board and private diagnosis with be accepted.

 CASS can only provide support to families who have a CYP with a confirmed diagnosis of Autism